-Use My Account link at top of the Library’s website to log in with full card number and password.
+Use the Log in to My Account link at top of the Library’s website to log in with your full card number and password.
 Once logged in items can be renewed, pay fines with PayPal, view guarantee’s checkouts if applicable, place holds and access digital content.

-Patrons may return items inside the Library, in the book and media returns at the main desk, outside the Library via the book drop, or at the Dillon’s book drop (720 Eisenhower Rd).
-Leavenworth Library materials can be returned at any NExpress consortium library, including Lansing Community Library.
+Patrons may return items inside the Library, in the book and media returns at the main desk, outside the Library via the book drop in the parking lot or the main entrance.
+Leavenworth Library materials can be returned at any Next Search Catalog consortium library, including Lansing Community Library.

-Interlibrary loan (ILL) requests can be made for items not found in the NExpress catalog.
-For more details visit the Interlibrary Loan Services page
+Interlibrary loan (ILL) requests can be made for items not found in the Next Search Catalog.
+For more details visit the Interlibrary Loan page.

 Computer & Internet Access

-Leavenworth library and NExpress cardholders are granted two hours of access each day on library computer terminals.
+Leavenworth Library and Next Search Catalog cardholders are granted six hours of access each day on library computer terminals.
 You will need your library card number and associated password.
 If you forgot your card number or password, please check with library staff.

-Visitors who do not have a Leavenworth Public Library card, or card from a NExpress library may request a fifteen minute computer guest pass.
-Adults must show a photo id with birth date to receive a guest pass.
+Visitors who do not have a Leavenworth Public Library card or card from a Next Search Catalog library may request a one hour computer guest pass.
+Adults must show a photo ID with birth date to receive a guest pass.
 Minors must be accompanied by a parent or guardian to receive a guest pass.

 The Library offers a scanner for public use.
 Staff will guide patrons through the scanning process.

-The Jahn and East rooms are public use.
+The Jahn, East and Board rooms are available for public use.
 The meeting rooms are available at no charge to individuals, groups, or organizations engaged in educational, civic, and cultural activities.

 Monetary and material donations to the Leavenworth Public Library are tax deductible under section 170(c)(1) of the Internal Revenue Code.
 Valuation of the material donation is the responsibility of the donor.
 The Library will provide documentation acknowledging accepted donations.